 Click HERE to save this post for later.

-- Collagen.
 Collagen provides the infrastructure of the musculoskeletal system, essential for mobility.
 It’s a great protein addition, and I take it almost daily.
 Taste: The taste is neutral.
+(By the way, if you purchase THIS collagen, you can use my code AGUTSYGIRL at checkout to save 15%.)

-- Gelatin (I believe in Gelatin for gut healing in general).
+(I believe in Gelatin for gut healing in general).
 People have a hard time distinguishing between collagen and gelatin.
 To learn the difference, read my guide to collagen vs. gelatin.
-Gelatin is a great healer for people looking to strengthen their stomach and digestive lining, leading to better digestion and overall gut health.
+Gelatin is, like collagen, is great for people looking to strengthen their stomach and digestive lining, leading to better digestion and overall gut health.
+Grab Perfect Bovine Gelatin Bottle HERE.
+(Use code GUTSY10 to save 10%.)
 Taste: The taste is neutral.

-- Chia Seeds.
 Why do I use these for gut healing?
 Because when I’m in a period of not eating a ton of fiber by way of broccoli, sweet potatoes, and other high-FODMAP fibers, chia seeds are a way I can easily get a ton of fiber to help keep things moving through me.
 Works like a charm!
-It’s no secret that I use Nutiva Chia Seeds, but what you might not know is that, if you don’t care for the traditional chia seed texture, they also have an Organic Ground Chia Seed, which works perfectly in a smoothie.
+You can save that same 10% at Perfect Supplements by using my code from above and grabbing your chia seeds HERE.
+If you’re interested in a ground chia seed, Nutiva has an Organic Ground Chia Seed, which also works great in a smoothie.
 Taste: The taste is neutral, but the texture is not neutral if you choose the traditional (vs. ground) chia seed.

-- Flaxseeds (ground).
 I choose to add ground flaxseeds to my smoothies for the same reason I choose chia seeds; extra fiber.
 As a side note that I will mention just super quickly – flaxseeds are also used in seed cycling.
 Seed cycling is used for hormonal balance (again, the gut and hormones go hand-in-hand).
-I started my first round of seed cycling this past Tuesday.
-I bought whole flax seeds, and I grind them on the daily.
-They work lovely in smoothies.
-After I seed cycle a month or two, I’ll share a follow up post on it.
+And since I practice seed cycling, I also have a bag of whole flax seeds.
+I grind them on the daily, and they work lovely in smoothies.
 Taste: Flaxseeds are fairly nutty tasting.
 Because of it, if I’m looking for specific sweet smoothie (i.e. lots of citrus fruit), I avoid flaxseed because I don’t think it’s tastes the best.

-- Pumpkin Seeds (freshly ground).
-This is the only product on this list that I do not buy pre-ground.
+I do not buy pre-ground pumpkin seeds.
 I bought them whole, and grind when I want to add them to smoothies.
-(To grind nuts and seeds fresh, I use my Magic Bullet, Vitamix, and Coffee Grinder.)
+(To grind nuts and seeds fresh, I use my Magic Bullet, Vitamix, or Coffee Grinder.)
 Pumpkin seeds are also used in seed cycling, and they also help cleanse the body because they are full of nutrients.
 Taste: They may have a slightly earthy/nutty flavor, but I don’t get a huge flavor burst from them.
 As with the flaxseeds, though, I wouldn’t use them with citrus.

-- Hempseeds.
 Whenever you are looking for a thicker and creamier smoothie or smoothie bowl, tossing in hempseeds is one super easy way to do so.
-In 2015, I wrote about hemp and your gut.
+I’ve written about hemp and your gut in the past.
 Taste: Hempseeds have a slightly earthy taste, but I find myself adding them to most smoothies.

-- Liquid Coconut Oil.
 On a list of specific thing aimed at healing leaky gut, I call out coconut.
-There is so much research out there on the benefits of coconut oil as it relates to the gut, and if you can get past all the BS the media puts out by way of organizations like the American Heart Association, you might get to the really good stuff that proves its benefit.
+There is so much research out there on the benefits of coconut oil as it relates to the gut.
+If you can get past all the BS the media puts out by way of organizations like the American Heart Association, you might get to the really good stuff that proves its benefit.
 Coconut oil turns to liquid when it’s really warm out; otherwise, it stays solid.
 If you toss some into a smoothie, it will harden because the smoothie is so cold.
 Most don’t enjoy that chunkiness, so my best recommendation is simply to add in the liquid coconut oil.
 It will stay liquid, and you’ll never notice it’s there.
 Taste: It’s only slightly coconut flavored.
 You likely won’t notice it at all.

 You will heal.
 I will help.